kcip/bloggie/README.md

 ## Overview

-_**bloggie** is a Full CRUD blog app with user posts, comments & likes with a Ruby on Rails backend and React front end._
+_**bloggie** is a Full CRUD blog app with user posts, comments & likes with a Ruby on Rails Back-End and React Front-End._

 <br>